Valladares History, Family Crest & Coats of Arms

 The surname Valladares was first found in the northwestern province of Galicia, near Ponteverde.

-Important Dates for the Valladares family
+Early History of the Valladares family

 This web page shows only a small excerpt of our Valladares research.
 Another 89 words (6 lines of text) covering the years 1624, 1659, 1643, 1708, 1696, 1701, 1615, 1695, 1669 and 1695 are included under the topic Early Valladares History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Valladeres, Vallader, Valadare, Balladare and others.

 Early Notables of the Valladares family (pre 1700)

 Con la Reconquista guerra con la que los cristianos bajo las órdenes del rey Fernando y la reina Isabel reconquistaron a España y expulsaron a los musulmanes invasores en el año 1492.
 Dentro de estos nombres de familias se han destacado, por ejemplo, Antonio Gaspar Valladares, Maria Tomasa Valladares and Ana Jacoba Valladares Sarmiento, who were listed in the records...